vpenso/scripts/docs/hardware/keyboard.md

     configured by an application/operating system.
 * Key Bounce - Mechanical vibration cased by pressing the key, filtered by de-bounce circuit or in software.
-* Bottoming Out - When the switches are depressed all the way down.
 * Keycap - Plastic top cap with the letter printing
+* O-Rings - Dampen the sound your keycaps make when you bottom out
 * Stem - Mount for the keycap (part of the switch)
 * Switch puller - Small tool to remove keycaps
-* O-Rings - Dampen the sound your keycaps make when you bottom out

 # References